gmenuel/puppet-syncthing/README.md

 ##### `ensure`

-Specify whether the device configuration is present or absent.
-Defaults to 'present'.
-Valid values are 'present' and 'absent'.
+Specify whether the folder configuration is present or absent.
+Defaults to `present`.
+Valid values are `present` and `absent`.

 ##### `home_path`